Effective Data Augmentation With Diffusion Models: Data Augmentation With Diffusion Models

-Having appropriately balanced the real and synthetic images, our goal becomes to maximize the augmentation diversity.
-This goal is shared with the standard data augmentation \cite{Perez17,Shorten19}, where simple transformations are typically composed, yielding more sophisticated and diverse data.
-Despite the prevalence of composition for the data augmentation, methods using generative models treat their "augmentations" like a secondary dataset, not stackable transformations \cite{DAGAN,Tanaka19,Yamaguchi20,DatasetGAN,StyleGANRender,RealGuidance}.
-Inspired by the success of standard data augmentation, we propose stackable data augmentations based on generative models.
+\paragraph{Improving Diversity By Randomizing Intensity} Having appropriately balanced real and synthetic images, our goal is to maximize diversity.
+This goal is shared with standard data augmentation \cite{Perez17,Shorten19}, where multiple simple transformations are used, yielding more diverse data.
+Despite the importance of diversity, generative models typically employ frozen sampling hyperparameters to produce synthetic datasets \cite{DAGAN,Tanaka19,Yamaguchi20,DatasetGAN,StyleGANRender,RealGuidance}.
+Inspired by the success of randomization in standard data augmentations (such as the angle of rotation), we propose to randomly sample the insertion timestep $t_0$ where real images are spliced into Equation~\ref{eqn:sdedit}.
+This randomizes the extent images are modified---as $t_0 \to 0$, less augmentation occurs.

-We define a sequence of augmentations $\mathcal{A}$ that consists of tuples of image transformations $D_i$ and respective activation probabilities $p_i \in [0, 1]$ that collectively sum to one.
-This definition supports multiple options for selecting which augmentations to use, and a complete empirical study of them is an exciting future direction.
-In this work we opt for a simple approach: randomly sampling one augmentation $D_{a}$ from $\mathcal{A}$ weighted by the probability $p_a$.
-Refer to Appendix \ref{app:hyperparams} for hyperparameters associated with this stacking approach.

-To ensure stacking augmentations creates diversity in the samples, the image transformations $D_i$ should be sufficiently unique.
-Several options are possible here, and we consider a first-principles heuristic that transforms increasingly higher-level features of the image as $i$ increases.
-This heuristic ensures each $D_i$ operates with a different granularity on the image.
-We accomplish this with SDEdit \cite{SDEdit}, and insert a noisy source image at a fraction $t_0 = i/k$ through the diffusion process to guide generation.
-Source images are taken from $X$, observed training images.
-Previous work in \citet{RealGuidance} shows the effectiveness of SDEdit for creating synthetic images, and our work turns this methodology into a stackable data augmentation.